European Economic Interest Groupings - GPO4

 This is one of a series of Companies House guidance which provide a simple guide to the Companies Act.

-Forms can also be obtained from company law stationers, accountants, solicitors and company formation agents - addresses in business phone books.
+Forms can also be obtained from company law stationers, accountants, solicitors and company formation agents.

 3. How do I send information to the Registrar?